CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Deployment Model and Tiered Adoption

 \subsection{Tier 0: Event Normalization}

-Tier 0 represents alignment with existing telemetry normalization frameworks such as OCSF \cite{ocsf}, Elastic Common Schema (ECS) \cite{ecs}, and OpenTelemetry \cite{opentelemetry}.
-At this stage, organizations standardize field names, event categories, and log formats across vendors.
+Tier 0 corresponds to alignment with existing telemetry normalization frameworks such as OCSF~\cite{ocsf}, Elastic Common Schema (ECS)~\cite{ecs}, and OpenTelemetry~\cite{opentelemetry}.
+At this stage, organizations standardize field names, event categories, and log formats across vendors or telemetry producers.